nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/download_accessAWS.md

 ### Getting to the AWS instance

 To access the cloud computer, you need the network name of our new computer.
-This can be found at the bottom of the instance log page shown here:
+This can be found at the bottom of the [instance log page](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Instances:sort=instanceId) shown here:

 ![](images/publicDNS.png)

 Copy this name, connect to the cloud computer with ssh under the username ‘ubuntu’, as follows:

 * Find the private key file; it’s the `.pem` file you downloaded when starting up the EC2 instance.
-If you saved it in the default locations, it should be in the "Downloads" folder.
+If you saved it in the default location, it should be in the "Downloads" folder.
 Remember, you named it `amazon.pem`.

-* Move amazon.pem to your ~Desktop/GWAS folder with copy+paste.
+* Move amazon.pem to your `~Desktop/GWAS` folder with copy+paste.
 Remember to delete the amazon.pem from the Downloads folder to prevent clutter.
-Check the contents of your ~Desktop/GWAS folder again with `ls`.
+Check the contents of your `~Desktop/GWAS` folder again with `ls`.
 Do you see the `amazon.pem`?

-* Now run this command to sets the permissions on the amazon.pem private key file to “closed to all evildoers”.
+* Now run this command to set the permissions on the amazon.pem private key file to “closed to all evildoers”.

 ```
   chmod og-rwx ~/Desktop/GWAS/amazon.pem
 ```

 * Finally, log in to the cloud computer: